15 Process Automation Examples

 Success in business requires consistent and predictable cash flow.
 With automation, organizations can seamlessly create invoices, deliver them on specified dates, send payment reminders to customers, maintain electronic payment records, and assist with account reconciliation.
 In addition to getting paid faster, process automation reduces the occurrence of costly human mistakes.

 Purchase order requests are a common business process across industries.
 Traditional inefficient processes involve employees tracking down one or more supervisors for their signatures.
 With process automation, purchase order requests are automatically routed to the appropriate party for review.
-Additional features include notifications and reminders, the ability to track requests, and creating of audit trails by storing completed purchase orders.
+Additional features include notifications and reminders, the ability to track requests, and the creation of audit trails by storing completed purchase orders.

 Logistics and supply chain management